-I am a qualified Nutritional Therapist with a Masters in Nutritional Therapy from Worcester University.
+My name is Karen Swindall BSc (Hons), PGDip, MSc and I’m a Registered Nutritional Therapist and Health Coach.
 I am a member of the British Association for Applied Nutrition & Nutritional Therapy (BANT) and registered with The Complementary & Natural Healthcare Council (CNHC).
-I also have a Bachelor of Science (Honours) degree in Health, and qualifications in Nutritional Counselling and Neuro–linguistic programming (NLP).
+I also have a Bachelor of Science (Honours) degree in Health, and qualifications in Nutritional Counselling and Neuro-Linguistic Programming (NLP).

-As a Nutritional Therapist I believe that my role is to give clients the information, motivation and confidence to make changes to their diet.
-I do this by helping them to understand how nutrition works in supporting the underlying processes in the body which may be contributing to their health issues.
-Only by showing them this are my clients able to address their health issues and take more control over their future health.
+As a Nutritional Therapist I believe that my role is to give my clients the information, motivation and confidence to make changes to their diet.
+I do this by helping them to understand how nutrition works in supporting the underlying processes in the body which may be contributing to their health issues and by coaching them to make the necessary changes that are required to improve their overall wellbeing now, and for their future health.

 What I Believe

 I am be no means a saint I believe in the 80-20 rule, meaning 80% of the time you do your best by listening to your body, eating healthy food, getting enough sleep and exercise.
 The other 20% of the time you allow yourself that odd bar of dark chocolate, the weekly Saturday or Sunday dessert with a glass of wine or two .
 It’s all about balance.